py563/AIProject/README.md

 # AIProject

-AI Course Fall 2014 Project for Umass Lowell
+Capstone Project for AI Course in Fall 2014, Umass Lowell.

-A try to implement intellegent 20 questions game
+A try to implement intellegent 20 questions game.